PaulmannLighting/ezsp/ARCHITECTURE.md

 The frame splitter future continuously:

 1. receives ASHv2 payloads
-2. decodes/reassembles EZSP frame fragments
+2. decodes one EZSP frame from each ASHv2 DATA payload
 3. parses typed parameters from frame ID
 4. routes frame contents into response or callback channels